I2C - Slave Receive Data from Arduino UNO

 - Setting up Ameba to be I2C Slave

-Next, open another window of Arduino IDE, make sure to choose your Ameba development board in the IDE: “Tools” -> “Board”
+Next, open another window of Arduino IDE, making sure to choose your Ameba development board in the IDE: “Tools” -> “Board”

 Open “File” -> “Examples” -> “AmebaWire” -> “SlaveReader”